Clastify logo

 A chemoautotroph is an autotroph that uses energy released by inorganic chemical reactions to synthesize carbon compounds from inorganic substances.
 Many chemoautotrophs are prokaryotes.

-The useful reactions are often oxidation reactions.
+The reactions that supply the energy are often oxidation reactions.
 An oxidation reaction is a chemical reaction in which a substance loses electrons.
-In living systems, oxidation can release energy, which can then be passed to electron carriers and used to make ATP or reduced coenzymes for carbon fixation.
+In living systems, oxidation can release energy, which may be passed to electron carriers and then used to make ATP or reduced coenzymes for carbon fixation.

 Image

-The key comparison is simple: photoautotrophs use light; chemoautotrophs use energy from oxidation of inorganic substances.
-Both are autotrophs, because both make their own carbon compounds from inorganic carbon.
+The key comparison is straightforward: photoautotrophs use light; chemoautotrophs use energy from oxidation of inorganic substances.
+Both count as autotrophs because they make their own carbon compounds from inorganic carbon.

 Heterotrophs remodel other organisms’ carbon compounds